xybor-x/enum/README.md

 ## Constant support

-Some static analysis tools support checking for exhaustive `switch` statements in constant enums:
+Some static analysis tools support checking for exhaustive `switch` statements in constant enums.
+By choosing an `enum` with constant support, you can enable this functionality in these tools.

-- [golangci-lint](https://github.com/golangci/golangci-lint) – A meta-linter that integrates various linters, including exhaustive checking for enums.
-- [exhaustive](https://github.com/nishanths/exhaustive) – A tool specifically designed to ensure switch statements handle all possible values of constant enums.
-- [go-critic](https://github.com/go-critic/go-critic) – A comprehensive Go linter with checks, including validation for exhaustive switch statements.
-- [nogo for Bazel](https://github.com/bazel-contrib/rules_go/blob/master/go/nogo.rst) – A Bazel-specific tool for enforcing static checks, including exhaustive switch checks for Go code.

 ## Serialization and deserialization

 Serialization and deserialization are essential when working with enums, and our library provides seamless support for handling them out of the box.

+*Note that NOT ALL enum styles support both serialization and deserialization.*

 Currently supported:
 - `JSON`: Implements `json.Marshaler` and `json.Unmarshaler`.
 - `SQL`: Implements `driver.Valuer` and `sql.Scanner`.

-For enums that do not natively support serialization or deserialization, the `Serde` wrapper can be used to enable this functionality.
+For enum styles that do not natively support serialization or deserialization, the `Serde` wrapper can be used to enable this functionality.

 ```go
 // Basic enum doesn't support serialization and deserialization.